pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Welcome to the **Legacy Codex**.
 This document is not merely a business plan or an operations manual; it is the sacred constitution of our family's legacy.
 It is the blueprint for building, operating, and perpetuating a business empire that will stand for over 365 years.

 In a world of quarterly earnings and short-term thinking, we choose a different path.
-We choose the path of the **Dynasty**.
-A dynasty is not built by accident; it is engineered with precision, fueled by vision, and protected by ironclad structures.
+We choose the path of the **Legacy**.
+A Legacy is not built by accident; it is engineered with precision, fueled by vision, and protected by ironclad structures.

 This chapter establishes the philosophical bedrock upon which every other volume of this Bible rests.
 Without this foundation, our trusts, entities, and technologies are merely tools without purpose.
 With it, they become the instruments of our immortality.